Adam Levine Playfully Skirts Around the Super Bowl Halftime Rumors

 Adam Levine cannot confirm nor deny… but Maroon 5 is almost definitely going to be playing next year’s Super Bowl halftime show.

-The 39-year-old rocker appeared on Friday’s The Ellen DeGeneres Show where he playfully talks around the all-but-confirmed rumors that his band, Maroon 5, is set to headline the highly anticipated show.
+The 39-year-old rocker appears on Friday’s The Ellen DeGeneres Show where he playfully talks around the all-but-confirmed rumors that his band, Maroon 5, is set to headline the highly anticipated show.

 The Voice coach continues skirting around the topic, though he does make a slight misstep, saying, "It’s the Super Bowl.
 It’s going to be a great event and there’s going to be a band... or an artist of some kind performing at halftime.
 And it’s going to be great regardless of whoever it is.